Back to ESS Topics

 Why worldviews are hard to change

-• People feel their worldview is part of who they are, so changing it feels uncomfortable.
+• People feel their worldview is part of their identity, so changing it feels uncomfortable.

-• Family, culture, religion, and community teach and reinforce these views from a young age.
+• Family, culture, religion, and community reinforce these views from a young age.

-• Confirmation bias: people pay attention to information that supports what they already believe and ignore information that doesn't.
+• Confirmation bias: people focus on information that supports existing beliefs and ignore conflicting evidence.

-Worldviews affect how people understand environmental problems like climate change, pollution, or deforestation.
+Worldviews influence how people understand environmental problems such as climate change, pollution, and deforestation.

-Two people can look at the same issue and choose different solutions because their worldviews guide what they think is important.
+Different people may propose different solutions to the same issue because their worldviews shape what they consider important.

 One simple way to see how worldviews influence environmental debates is by using behaviour over time graphs.
 These graphs show how things like pollution or resource use change over many years.